Skip to main content

 Fast Radio Bursts (FRBs) are millisecond-duration pulses of cosmological origin first discovered at WVU in 2007.
-Currently over 100 are known and come from random positions on the sky, with about a dozen having been identified with external galaxies of different types.
+Currently over 4,000 are known and come from random positions on the sky, with over 100 having been identified with external galaxies of different types.

-Researchers in GWAC on the CHIME Fast Radio Burst team was also recently awarded the 2022 Lancelot M. Berkeley − New York Community Trust Prize for Meritorious Work in Astronomy.
+Researchers in GWAC on the CHIME Fast Radio Burst team were also recently awarded the 2022 Lancelot M. Berkeley − New York Community Trust Prize for Meritorious Work in Astronomy.
+In 2023, GWAC faculty Maura McLaughlin and Duncan Lorimer were awarded the Shaw Prize in Astronomy in recognition of their contributions to the discovery of this field.

 Researchers